Shimadzu GC-2010 - at QuestPair.com/equipment

 About the Shimadzu GC-2010

 The model Shimadzu GC-2010 was found in 3419 unique locations in 78 countries where it was mentioned from 2006 until recentlyThe Shimadzu GC-2010 is a gas chromatograph (GC) instrument that is used to separate, identify, and quantify the chemical components of a sample.
 It works by vaporizing the sample and injecting it into a long, narrow column that is filled with a stationary phase, such as a solid or liquid.
 As the vaporized sample moves through the column, the different components of the sample are separated based on their interactions with the stationary phase.
 The separated components then pass through a detector, which measures the amount of each component present in the sample.
 The Shimadzu GC-2010 is a high-performance GC instrument that is used in a variety of applications, including environmental analysis, food and beverage analysis, and petrochemical analysis.
 It features a high-sensitivity flame ionization detector (FID) and a temperature programmable injector and column, which allow for highly accurate and precise analysis of a wide range of samples.
 It is used by scientists in various research fields such as Organic Chemistry, General Medicine, Drug Discovery, Pharmaceutical Science, and General Chemistry.
-The model is also used in Molecular Medicine, Analytical Chemistry, Physical and Theoretical Chemistry, Biochemistry, Food Science, Chemistry, Biotechnology, Molecular Biology, Plant Science, Microbiology, Applied Microbiology and Biotechnology, General Chemical Engineering, Pharmacology, Catalysis, Bioengineering, General Biochemistry, Genetics and Molecular Biology, Renewable Energy, Sustainability and the Environment, Animal Science and Zoology, Ecology, Evolution, Behavior and Systematics, Genetics, Clinical Biochemistry, Environmental Engineering, Microbiology (medical), Environmental Chemistry, and Waste Management and Disposal.
+The model is also used in Molecular Medicine, Analytical Chemistry, Physical and Theoretical Chemistry, Biochemistry, Food Science, Chemistry (miscellaneous), Biotechnology, Molecular Biology, Plant Science, Microbiology, Applied Microbiology and Biotechnology, General Chemical Engineering, Pharmacology, Catalysis, Bioengineering, General Biochemistry, Genetics and Molecular Biology, Renewable Energy, Sustainability and the Environment, Animal Science and Zoology, Ecology, Evolution, Behavior and Systematics, Genetics, Environmental Engineering, Clinical Biochemistry, Microbiology (medical), Environmental Chemistry, and Waste Management and Disposal.

 Loading map...